computersarecool/willynolan.com/_posts/research/2017-04-04-seam-carving.md

     - p: 'Cropping an image is typically limited to selecting rectangular portions of an image and removing them.
 Enlarging an image typically means stretching an image which can result in pixelation.'

-    - p: '<a href="https://en.wikipedia.org/wiki/Seam_carving">Seam Carving</a>, also known as Liquid Resizing is a technique that removes both of these limitations.'
+    - p: '<a href="https://en.wikipedia.org/wiki/Seam_carving">Seam carving</a>, also known as "Liquid Resizing" is a technique that removes both of these limitations.'
     - p: 'Seam carving works by finding the low-energy seams of the image and then removing vertical or horizontal (but not necessarily straight) seams from the image.'